Korson Palloseura

-Korson Palloseura (abbreviated KOPSE) is a football club from Korso in Vantaa, Finland.
+Korson Palloseura (abbreviated KOPSE) is a football club from Korso, Vantaa, Finland.
 The club was formed in 1980 and currently has over 800 members.
 The men's football first team currently plays in the Kutonen (6th Division) and their home ground is at the Aulis Aktia Areena at Jokivarsi.

 Background

 KOPSE was established in 1980 and to date has played in the lower divisions of the Finnish football league.
 Over the last decade the club has oscillated between the Kolmonen (Third Division) and Nelonen (Fourth Division) with 2 promotions and 2 relegations.

 Season to season

 Club Structure

 Korson Palloseura run 25 teams including men's team, ladies team, boys teams, girls teams and adults hobby teams.

 2010 season

 KOPSE Men's Team are competing in Section 3 (Lohko 3) of the Kolmonen (Third Division) administered by the Uusimaa SPL.
 This is the fourth highest tier in the Finnish football system.
 In 2009 KOPSE finished in 10th place in Section 3 (Lohko 3) of the Kolmonen.